persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

 .. image:: default_limitState.png
     :align: center

-We consider the event where the deviation exceeds :math:`30cm`.
+We consider the event where the deviation exceeds :math:`25` cm.
 Choose the right operator in the combobox and set the value of the threshold in order to obtain the following limit state window: